gicentre/litvis/packages/README.md

 1. Update `dependencies/README.md` with the picked library versions.
     This change is needed for documentation purposes only.

-1. Find three occurrences of `https://cdn.jsdelivr.net/npm/vega...` in `src/markdown-engine.ts` and upgrade library versions accordingly.
+1. Find `dependentLibraryMaterials` in `src/markdown-engine.ts` and upgrade library versions accordingly.

 1. In the unlikely case of breaking changes that affect the lifecycle of vega-based visualizations, consider updating additional files in `src` folder.
     This may be necessary in a small subset of cases, and only when the major versions are bumped.